-You are the privileged vessel.
 You must stand on.

 Conversely, the following illustration depicts a situation in which you are the boat in the center and you are the burdened vessel.
 You must give right-of-way to all vessels coming towards you from the directions shown in green.